Vagi-WHAT?! What Is Vaginismus? The Cycle Of Pain.

 Learning From Others’ Successes

 To help you on your journey, I’d love to share with you a compilation of tips from vulva owners on how to overcome vaginismus.
-These can help you learn from their experiences, shortcuts to implement and mistakes to avoid, so you can become pain free and intimate too.
+These can help you learn from their experiences, shortcuts to implement and mistakes to avoid, so you can sexually liberated too.

-There’s no better time than now to establish some certainty in your own path to becoming pain free and intimate.
+There’s no better time than now to establish some certainty in your own path to claiming your sexual freedom.

 Why?
 Because you deserve to feel happy and complete again!